Abu Haleema

-Shakil Chapra (born 1973), better known by his kunya Abu Haleema, is a British Muslim radical activist and extremist preacher.
+Shakil Chapra, better known by his kunya Abu Haleema, is a U.K.-based Islamist extremist.
 In 2014, he had his passport seized by the British authorities to prevent him leaving the country.
 In 2015, he was arrested and released on bail.
 According to the London Evening Standard, he is an associate of Anjem Choudary.

 Background

 Abu Haleema was born in London to Pakistani immigrants and grew up in South Kilburn.
 He works part-time as a bus driver.
 His name, Abu Haleema (أبو حليمة), means Father of Haleema.
 Haleema is the name of his daughter.

 Passport seized

 In April 2014, Abu Haleema's home in London was raided by the police, who seized his passport and left a letter from the Home Office explaining that they believed that Haleema intended to travel to Syria to engage in terrorism-related activities.
-Haleema denied the claim, saying: "They believe I'm involved in terrorism-related activity, which is not true, and that I may have been thinking of going to Syria to fight, which is completely not true."
+Haleema denied the claim, saying: "They believe I'm involved in terrorism-related activity, which is not true, and that I may have been thinking of going to Syria to fight, which is completely not true".

-In January 2015, Abu Haleema was one of around 400 people who had their Twitter accounts closed, reportedly on the orders of the British security services and the CIA.
+In January 2015, Abu Haleema was one of around 400 people who had their Twitter accounts closed, reportedly on the orders of the British security services and the Central Intelligence Agency (CIA).